Is your heating system failing to keep you warm? Call TemperaturePro for timely and professional heating repair services in Austin.

 “They found the problem and fixed it in the best possible, cost effective way.
 I’ll be calling them back over and over.
 Nice to find a company who returns phone calls, and has good business etiquette.
 They care of their customers and it shows!” – C.P.

 Here are a few signs and indicators that your heating system requires repair from a certified heating repair professional in Austin:

 When your furnace stops heating and starts blowing cold air, this is a sign your condensate line may be blocked.

 As a furnace operates, it creates water.
 The condensate line, usually a PVC pipe, allows that water to drain from the heating system.

-When the condensate line becomes blocked, it triggers an overflow kill switch that stops the furnace from operating and to prevent water damage to the system.
+When the condensate line becomes blocked, it triggers an overflow kill switch that stops the furnace from operating and prevents water damage to the system.
 The pipe is usually clogged by:

-If the issue doesn’t stem from a blockage in the condensate line, that’s a signal that the condenstate pump is broken.
-If this is the case, you’ll need to rely on an HVAC professional to resolve this problem.
+If the issue doesn’t stem from a blockage in the condensate line, that’s a signal that the condensate pump is broken.
+If this is the case, you’ll need to rely on a heating repair professional to resolve this problem.

 If your furnace won’t turn on at all, it’s possible there is an issue with your pilot light.

 If you have an older system and the pilot light is out, you can usually relight the flame on your own.
-If you continue to experience issues with the flame that just won’t burn, you should call for help from an HVAC professional.
+If you continue to experience issues with the flame that just won’t burn, you should call for help from an heating repair professional.

-If you have a newer heating system and the pilot light won’t stay on, despite how many times you relight with the ignition, you can trust an HVAC expert to diagnose and repair the issue for you.
+If you have a newer heating system and the pilot light won’t stay on, despite how many times you relight with the ignition, you can trust one of our HVAC experts to diagnose and repair the issue for you.